lemonzi/dotfiles/README.md

 dotfiles
 ========

-This is a repository with my dotfiles, for easy replication on linux servers.
+This is a repository with my dotfiles, for easy replication on UNIX machines.
-Most of it should work on OSX, but I have to re-check it.
-On `.gitconfig`, [helper] is now commented.
-Uncomment it on OSX for automatic github login.
+The `master` branch is meant to run on linux servers, and `osx` helps with my laptop workstations.

 It currently just copies everything to `~`.
 On update, just run the installer again.
 No easy way of updating the repo is provided.
+Eventually, the idea is to use symlinks or something like that.

 Usage: